nikalsh/vuepress-auto-sidebar/README.md

 vuepress-auto-sidebar is a simple sidebar automating tool for Vuepress.

-It looks two parent-folders up from config.js for any folders and will add those and their README.md as sidebar items.
+It looks for folders with README's in the folder vuepress was run in.
+If a base-option was supplied in config.js, it will instead look in the specified directory.